tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 2. No clickable parent could be found for the image (a "No clickable parent" message will show in the page console)
 3. Some other error occurred (some other message will show in the page console)

-**2. IFrames  **
+**2. IFrames**

-If the iframe matches a cosmetic selector and has a valid src attribute, processIFrame() will be called.
-If the iFrame src and parent page have the same origin, processIFrame() will try to find images within the iFrame and handle them as above.
-If the iFrame is cross-domain, however, we cannot access the contents of the iFrame due to the "Same Origin" security restriction.
+If the iframe matches a cosmetic selector and has a valid src attribute, `processIFrame()` will be called.
+If the iFrame src and parent page have the same origin, `processIFrame()` will try to find images within the iFrame and handle them as above.
+If the iFrame is cross-domain, however, we cannot access the contents of the iFrame due to "Same Origin" security restrictions.
 In this case, we may need to manually create a new cosmetic filter for the element of interest _inside_ the  the iFrame (and add it to adnauseam.txt).

 If an iFrame is dynamically-generated, the `primeLocalIFrame()` function will attempt to inject the usual contentscripts into the iFrame.
 If the injection is successful, you will see a console message in the addon console as follows: